Prathmesh-u/alibaba-rfq-scrapper/README.md

 ## Alibaba RFQ Scraper

 This project is a Python-based web scraper that automatically extracts RFQ (Request for Quotation) listings from [Alibaba's RFQ sourcing portal](https://sourcing.alibaba.com/rfq/rfq_search_list.htm?country=AE&recently=Y).
-It collects details such as product title, description, quantity, buyer info, country, posted time, and quote links — saving all of it into a clean CSV file for further analysis or sourcing intelligence.
+It collects details such as product title, description, quantity, buyer info, country, posted time, and quote links, saving all of it into a clean CSV file for further analysis or sourcing intelligence.

 ---